How is cyberbullying different from ‘traditional’ bullying?

-For further information regarding cyberbullying and digital abuse please explore the suggestions below.
+For further information about Cybersmile and the work we do, please explore the suggestions below:

 Edur-Baker, O. (2010) ‘Cyberbullying and its correlation to traditional bullying, gender and frequent and risky usage of internet-mediated communication tools’, New Media Society, vol. 12:1 pp 109-125, Sage journals [Online].
 Available at: http://nms.sagepub.com/content/12/1/109.abstract [Accessed: 10 August 2014].

 Olweus, D. (2012) ‘School bullying: Development and current status’.
 Orange County Convention Center, 4 August 2012.
 Available [Online] at: http://www.eurekalert.org/pub_releases/2012-08/apa-clf080412.php [Accessed: 20 August 2014].

 Ortega, R. Elipe, P. Mora-Mercha, J A. Genta, M L. Brighi, A. Guarini, A. Smith, P K. Thompson, F. Tippett, N. (2012) ‘The emotional impact of bullying and cyberbullying on victims: A European cross-national study, Agressive Behavior, vol. 38:5 pp 342-356, Wiley Online Library [Online].
 Available at: http://onlinelibrary.wiley.com/doi/10.1002/ab.21440/abstract [Accessed: 10 August 2014].